nojronatron/nojronatron.github.io/continuing-education/msbuild-2025-notes.md

 The CSharp SDK supports MCP, exposing interfaces to easily implement MCP and interact with other MCP-compliant clients and servers.

 Check out James Montemagno's YouTube video [Beginner's Guide to Building a MCP Server with C# and .NET](https://www.youtube.com/watch?v=MKD-sCZWpZQ)

+### Setup MCP Server Notes

+- There is a CSharp SDK for MCP Server creation
+- Utilize ApplicationBuilder to build-up and configure the MCP Server in DI
+- Attribute "[McpServerTool]" marks methods as MCP-related tool definitions
+  - Finds tools in the MCP Toolkit
+  - Exposes custom Tools (dev-defined Methods) that MCP will use
+- `mcp.json`: Configure the server with commands with arguments, similar to Node `Package.json` or VSCode `launch.json` and `tasks.json` files
+- Use Copilot AgentMode to get MCP interaction

+Build new tools:

+- Generate class file(s) to define the tool state and functionality
+- Inject the tools into the MCP DI
+- Use attribute `[McpServerToolType]` to define the Tools Class that will contain the tool methods
+- Add attribute `[McpServerTool, Description(string)]` to expose the Method as a Tool capability to the MCP Server

+CSProj Integration With Docker:

+- Enable SDK Container Support
+- Point to a Container Repo
+- Define a base image for the container
+- Assign a RunTime ID to define what architectures to bundle-up in the container
+- These enable calling `dotnet publish /t:{container}` to push to a Docker Container
+  - Also enables dotnet to publish Containers to Docker (James demonstrated publishing to his personal Docker Repo)
+- With the Docker Publish, the `mcp.json` can be set to point to a Docker Container rather than a local dev machine instance!

 ## Thinking Forward